danomatika/joyosc/README.md

 The joyosc package contains the following parts:

 1. joyosc - device event daemon
-2. lsjs - joystick info tool
+2. lsjs - joystick & game controller info tool

-This group of tools allows any OSC-capable program to receive joystick event data aka button presses, axis movements, etc. Specific joysticks & game controllers can be mapped by name to specific OSC send addresses and button, axis, etc ids can be remapped or ignored.
+This group of tools allows any OSC capable program to receive joystick & game controller event data aka button presses, axis movements, etc. Specific joysticks & game controllers can be mapped by name to specific OSC send addresses and button, axis, etc ids can be remapped or ignored.

-These tools were developed for the robotcowboy project, a wearable computer music system using Pure Data in GNU/Linux.
+These tools were developed for the robotcowboy project, a wearable computer music system using [Pure Data](http://puredata.info) in GNU/Linux.
 See <http://robotcowboy.com>

 QUICK START
 -----------